 I will then place the croquettes on the parchment lined baking dish and place them in a preheated 375℉oven.
 I then proceed to make another batch.
 All in all I repeat this procedure 4 times.

 Once I have “pan fried” my croquettes, I will leave them in the oven for about 15 minutes.
 Once again, unconventional, but you get that crispy exterior taste without deep frying.

 Origin of the recipe for Best Homemade Italian Potato Croquettes:

 As you can well imagine, these Best Homemade Italian Potato Croquettes would often be served at large family gatherings during my youth.
+If you are interested, and if you love potatoes and garlic, you have to try these Crispy Italian Oven Roasted Garlic Potatoes (just click on the link… ).
 It goes without saying that my mom would deep fry these croquettes.
 Throughout the years, I have tried to adapt a healthier version of this irresistible appetizer.

 Did you know that these potato croquettes can also be stuffed with fresh mozzarella cheese?
 When forming your croquettes, just enclose a small sliver of fresh mozzarella and when heated, the mozzarella becomes all stringy and gooey and delicious!
 My mom would often prepare her crocchette di patate like this.

 Looking for more appetizer inspiration?
 Head on over to David’s site at The Kitchen Addiction where you will find 15 gorgeous party appetizers, including this one 🙂

 And there you have it my dear friends, a few of the secrets to making the Best Homemade Italian Potato Croquettes.
 Enjoy!